-Accommodations are made on a case-by-case basis and may relate to physical access, auxiliary learning aids or programmatic and classroom academic adjustments.
+Students with disabilities are encouraged to contact Access Services.
+Accommodations are custom designed to meet the needs of the student; they may relate to physical access, auxiliary learning aids or programmatic and classroom academic adjustments.
 Auxiliary learning aids may include American Sign Language interpreters, scribes, audio textbooks from Learning Ally, CCTV, and various adaptive hardware and software including large screen monitors and computers with enlarging software, screen reading software and dictation software.
 Academic adjustments may consist of testing modifications and/or course substitution.